zs-barnes/sicp-exercises/chapter1.md

   )
 )
 ```
-Starting at 2, I check if all the positive integers below n are satisfy a^n mod n = a.
-If we reach n, and if the input number if not prime, then we have found a carmichael number.
+Starting at 2, I check if all the positive integers below n satisfy a^n mod n = a.
+If we reach n, and if the input number is not prime, then we have found a carmichael number.
 561 is an example:
 ```
 (smallest-divisor 561)
 ;Value: 3